-The automatic voice messages system broadcasting information about the route and stops is available on 25% of the trams, and it is currently being installed in buses.
+The automatic voice messages system broadcasting information about the route and stops is available on new trams and buses.
 Passengers are informed about the name of the current stop and, immediately after the vehicle has moved, the name of the next one.

 It is also possible to display the line number and its destination outside the vehicle